philrz/super/book/src/super-sql/types/intro.md

 be used in a SuperSQL query.
 They are simply used to document expected type categories.

+>[!NOTE]
-> _In a future version of SuperSQL, user-defined function and operator declarations
+> In a future version of SuperSQL, user-defined function and operator declarations
 > will include optional type signatures and these names representing type categories
-> may be included in the language for that purpose._
+> may be included in the language for that purpose.